xyproto/lookslikegoasm/README.md

     `

     if lookslikegoasm.Consider(asmSource) {
-        fmt.Println("Looks like Go/Plan9-style Assembly")
+        fmt.Println("Looks like Go/Plan9 style Assembly")
     } else {
-        fmt.Println("Does not look like Go/Plan9-style Assembly")
+        fmt.Println("Does not look like Go/Plan9 style Assembly") }
-    }
 }
 ```